AquariWM/aquariwm/README.md

 have, and everything - big or small, even if this is your first time contributing - is welcomed and appreciated.

-## Modules
+## Departments
-Unfortunately, there are no modules available for AquariWM at this time.
+Unfortunately, there are no departments available for AquariWM at this time.